Satiankit96/Data-Science/IBM/2. Tools for Data Science/Week 3/Week_3_2_Data.md

 Machine Learning Models - Models are created by running data through a model with comute resources and SME.
 Learning Model types
 1. Supervised - Identifies the relationships between the input data and the correct data
-    - Reinforced Learning - To predict real numerical values (Prediction Model)
+    - Regression- To predict real numerical values (Prediction Model)
     - Classification - Putting data into categories (Spam coollection)